-Over the last year, Ben completed the requirements for this accreditation through San Diego State University and the Association for Learning Environments.
+Over the past year, Anish completed the requirements for this accreditation through San Diego State University and the Association for Learning Environments.
 The Association for Learning Environments (A4LE) was established in 1921 to advocate for effective educational facility planning, design, and operation.
-Its sole mission is to improve the places where children learn.
+Its mission is to improve the places where children learn.
 A4LE has a presence throughout the United States as well as Australia, Southeast Asia, and the UK.
-To learn more about this organization, visit www.A4LE.org.
+To learn more about this organization, visit www.A4LE.org

 AAG Architects continues to focus on K-12 educational facilities throughout South Carolina.
-In his role as firm principal, Ben works with schools and districts on planning, assessment, programming, and design for school projects and large building programs.
+In his role as firm principal, Anish works with school districts on planning, assessment, programming, and design for school projects and large building programs.

 AAG Architects is extremely proud to serve Dorchester School District Two’s Sand Hill Elementary School project at Summers Corner.
 The district is the only local district that received an “A” in federal ratings in 2015, and is considered one of the best educational programs in the State of SC.
 This brand-new, state-of-the-art facility reflects that excellence in education.